vishwa15-lab/vishwa15-lab/README.md

 Hi there.
 I'm an applied AI researcher.
 I love to learn new AI algorithms and implement them.
-Some of the code snippets here are not original and were adapted from various online resources.
+Some of the code snippets here are not original and were adapted from various online sources.

 ### <br/> Generative AI models
 1. [Deep Convolutional GAN](https://github.com/vishwa-explore/DC-GAN)